carlosctu/instagram-homepage/README.md

 ![image](https://user-images.githubusercontent.com/72350887/172273395-df67693b-739e-4051-a745-727564eb18cc.png)

 <p align="justify"> My second project at Driven Education Bootcamp.
-On this project we create an alternative responsive "instagram homepage" by only using HTML and CSS.</p>
+On this project we create an alternative responsive "instagram homepage" by only using HTML and CSS.
+This page has a different layout and design for Desktop, Tablet and Mobile, hope you like it (:</p>

 ## How to access